Centanafadine: History

-Centanafadine (INN; former developmental code name EB-1020) is a serotonin-norepinephrine-dopamine reuptake inhibitor (SNDRI) that began its development with Euthymics Bioscience after they acquired DOV Pharmaceutical.
-It was developed as a treatment for attention-deficit hyperactivity disorder (ADHD) and inhibits the reuptake of norepinephrine, dopamine, and serotonin with an IC_{50} ratio of 1:6:14, respectively.
+Centanafadine's development began with Euthymics Bioscience after it acquired DOV Pharmaceutical.
+It was developed as a treatment for attention deficit hyperactivity disorder (ADHD).
 In 2011, Euthymics Bioscience spun off its development of centanafadine to a new company called Neurovance.
 In March 2017, Otsuka Pharmaceutical acquired Neurovance and the rights to centanafadine.
-As of January 2018, Otsuka's pipeline indicates it is in Phase II and III clinical trials for a number of different applications to medical conditions.
+Centanafadine was approved for medical use in the United States in July 2026.